-Environmental education and interpretation activities include traditional environmental education, such as teacher or staff-led on-site field trips, off-site programs in classrooms, and interpretation of wildlife resources on the refuge.
-Interpretative panels are usually placed along trails or on observation decks to help the public interpret the environment they are viewing.
+Environmental education and interpretation activities include traditional environmental education. such as teacher or staff-led on-site field trips, off-site programs in classrooms, and interpretation of wildlife resources on the refuge.
+Interpretive panels are usually placed along trails or on observation decks to assist members of the public in interpreting the environment they are viewing.

-Environmental education and interpretation have been identified in the National Wildlife Refuge System Improvement Act of 1997 as priority public uses provided they are compatible with the purpose for which the refuge was established.
+Environmental education and interpretation have been identified in the National Wildlife Refuge System Improvement Act of 1997 as priority wildlife-dependent public uses provided they are compatible with the purpose for which the refuge was established.